Joshua 2 – The Rescue of Rahab

 Now before they lay down, she came up to them on the roof, and said to the men: “I know that the LORD has given you the land, that the terror of you has fallen on us, and that all the inhabitants of the land are fainthearted because of you.
 For we have heard how the LORD dried up the water of the Red Sea for you when you came out of Egypt, and what you did to the two kings of the Amorites who were on the other side of the Jordan, Sihon and Og, whom you utterly destroyed.
 And as soon as we heard these things, our hearts melted; neither did there remain any more courage in anyone because of you, for the LORD your God, He is God in heaven above and on earth beneath.
 Now therefore, I beg you, swear to me by the LORD, since I have shown you kindness, that you also will show kindness to my father’s house, and give me a true token, and spare my father, my mother, my brothers, my sisters, and all that they have, and deliver our lives from death.”
 So the men answered her, “Our lives for yours, if none of you tell this business of ours.
 And it shall be, when the LORD has given us the land, that we will deal kindly and truly with you.”

 a.
-I know that the LORD has given you the land: This surprising outburst of faith shows how God had a plan in bringing Rahab and the spies together.
+I know that the LORD has given you the land: This surprising outburst of faith shows that God had a plan in bringing Rahab and the spies together.
 It is the same kind of thing we see when God supernaturally brings us to people who are believers or open to the gospel.

 b.
 He is God in heaven above and on earth beneath: Rahab’s declaration was proof of her faith.
 It was not strong faith and it was not perfect faith, but her faith was commendable nonetheless (Hebrews 11:31 and James 2:25).